The Best Time to Visit New York City

 1. Santorini Dave The Hotel Expert

 New York City weather is always unpredictable and temperatures and conditions can fall across a wide range.
 In January you could get clear, pleasant weather, you could get cold bone-chilling weather, you could get a huge dump of snow.
-The best advice is to be prepared for anything and definitely have a winter jacket, gloves, hats, and warm footwear.
+My best advice is to be prepared for anything and definitely have a winter jacket, gloves, hats, and warm footwear.
 As for costs, that obviously depends on how and where you spend your money.
 Can you survive on $30/day?
 Sure.
 Can you spend $500/day without really feeling like you’re splurging?
 Yes.
 And that’s just for food.
 Throw in transportation and shopping and it’s anyones guess.
 And sorry, I don’t know the malls in NYC.

 4. New York City Weather in August